Euphorbiaceae - Spurges

 Euphorbia hamata Sweet 1818

-Shrubby plants with a tuberous root.
+Shrubby succulent plants with a tuberous root.
 The thick fleshy, tuberculate stems are spineless and produce vestigial leaves and small green to reddish flowers at the growing points.

 Native to Namibia and the Northern Cape.
 Reported to be cold tolerant.